reruo321/CPP-Self-Study/Online-Judges-CPP/Programmers/155651/README.md

 3. Time format: `string` ("HH:MM"), from "00:00" to "23:59"
 4. `BOOKING_START_TIME` < `BOOKING_END_TIME`.
 5. No booking after midnight.

-I was using somewhat silly algorithm for this and other similar problems, so I want to share one of good solutions.

 ## My Trial and Error
 **※ Warning: My approach was not correct.
 See below for the correct one. ※**